raamatos/Network_Projects/README.md

 # Network_Projects
-Network projetcs on cisco packet tracer.
+This reposiroty contains my network projetcs designed on cisco's packet tracer.

+> Campus_Network

+This project follows the guidelines presented here (https://gurutechnetworks.otombenard.com/assetsProject/project4), plus I added some extra configurations on the switches and multilayer switches.